Is it possible for faith to permeate our everyday life? If yes, what would that look like, and how could we grow in that kind of faith?

 Today, I Like Jesus… Everywhere!

-Why?
-Because after coming out of a season of rebellion as a young adult, I found myself wanting desperately to be all God’s, and I wanted him to be all mine.
+Later in my life, after coming out of a season of rebellion as a young adult, I found myself wanting desperately to be all God’s, and I wanted him to be all mine.

 The trouble was, I didn’t know how to translate my desires into everyday reality.